Introducing the Font Awesome Desktop Subsetter

-Slim Your Icons down with Our Desktop Subsetter (Now in Beta)
+Slim Your Icons down and Make Font Awesome Faster with Our Desktop Subsetter

 0. Setting Up

-To use the Desktop Subsetter Beta, you’ll need to have an active Font Awesome Pro subscription, be a Kickstarter backer, or be v6 pre-order backer to have access.
+To use the Desktop Subsetter, you’ll need to have an active Font Awesome Pro subscription, be a Kickstarter backer, or be v6 pre-order backer to have access.

-After you’ve logged in on fontawesome.com and enabled Beta Features (above), the FA Pro Desktop Subsetter is on the Font Awesome downloads page.
+After you’ve logged in on fontawesome.com, you can grab the FA Pro Desktop Subsetter from the Font Awesome downloads page.
 Download and install it, then sign in with your Font Awesome account info.

 1. Adding Just the Icons You Want

 After setting up, you’ll be met with all of our Pro icons and styles.
 The Subsetter allows you to search all symbols, filter by style, or browse through the list.

 Once you find that icon that adds a little fa-magic to your project, select it and the app will note it as one of the icons you’d like to include in your subset.
 Change your mind?
 Just select it again from the icon listing or the subset list and we’ll (automagically) make it disappear – no fa-hat-wizards or fa-book-spells required.

 Once you’ve selected all of the icons you need for a project, we recommend saving the subset.
 Just go up to the “File” menu, then “Save project”.
 Saving creates a YAML file that’s unique to this subset and will keep tabs on what icons you’ve already added.

 Pro-Tip: If you’ve got multiple projects you’re working on, it’s a good idea to set up individual subsets and corresponding YAML files for each one.
 And, we picked YAML because it’s a super-readable and editable format just for all you l33t hackers out there who want to manually jump in.